-How to Get Kids to Sleep
+Finally, Everything You Need to Know to Get Your Kids to Sleep at Night

 He won’t go to bed.
 He won’t sleep alone.
 He won’t nap a wink.
 Any of these scenarios sound familiar?
 You have company.
 According to the National Sleep Foundation, nearly two-thirds of parents report some kind of sleep-related challenge at least a few times a week.
 Since adequate rest is essential for the entire family’s peaceable kingdom—not to mention your child’s well-being—Real Simple rounded up solutions for coping with the fiercest sleep culprits.
 Good night and good luck!

 If Your Child Is a Rooster